aidansmth/safer-illinois/content/en/our-vision/index.md

 The SFMTA and the SF Port have NOT weighed in on these drafts, so please see them as proof of concept rather than fait acompli.
 But if you wanna nerd out and dig in, have at it!
 You can let us know what you think at [contact@safe-illinois.org](mailto:contact@safe-illinois.org).

 [Download the draft diagram here](documents/Illinois-St-Draft-Designs.pdf)

+#### Islais Creek Bridge

+While not included in our draft plan, improvements to the Islais Creek bridge and its approach are needed to make Illinois St. a reliably safe and low-stress bike route.
+Fixing the crossing would require the Port to work with SFMTA on an improved approach, especially on the east side, which has railroad track crossings, no sidewalk, and a narrow painted lane.
+Ideally, improvements would enable the bidirectional pathway to continue over Islais Creek by substantially widening the narrow sidewalk space on the east side of the bridge or by building a stand-alone bike and pedestrian bridge to continue the bike route.
+More immediately, the bridge could be improved with roadway repairs and resurfacing, potentially with separate signaling to allow safe bike crossing using the vehicle lanes.
+Some of these improvements could be a part of the DPW mitigation plan for [renovating the 3rd St bridge](http://sfpublicworks.org/Islais-Creek-Bridge), while the [Waterfront Resilience Program](https://sfport.com/wrp) could incorporate others.